-- Backup programs can be defined as "unhandled" to ensure that they always read and save encrypted data. - Applications that may cause errors when used simultaneously with conpal LAN Crypt, but which do not require encryption, can usually be excluded from the encryption process.
+- Backup programs can be defined as "unhandled" to ensure that they always read and save encrypted data. - Also, compression programs can be defined as "unhandled" if encrypted files should not be added to an archive unencrypted with such programs. - Applications that may cause errors when used simultaneously with conpal LAN Crypt, but which do not require encryption, can usually be excluded from the encryption process.